shane030716/programming-problems/src/README.md

 |___|±±± ±±±|___|±±± ±±±|___|±±± ±±±|___|___|±±±|___|±±±|___|___|±±±|___|___ ___
   1   0   0   4   0   0   6   0   0   3  10   0   2   0   5   2   0   3   0   0
 ```

+Note that the solution here includes the method to print out the histogram empty or filled.